OKCody/Transformer/README.md

 ## Output

 All generated files will be written to "output/".
-Note that file types that reference images will, of course, require vaild paths to those images.
+Note that file types that reference images will, of course, require vaild paths to those images likely requiring "images/" and its contents to be moved into "output/".

 ### Example Ouput File Structure